pyplan/pyplan-ide/docs/index.md

 In order to publish your apps on the web, you will need to [create an account here](https://my.pyplan.org).

 ## Requirements
-Pyplan requires you to have Python 3.7 version [(download here)](https://www.python.org/downloads/release/python-375/) installed on your computer.
+Pyplan requires you to have the Python 3.7 version (this specific version) installed on your computer [(download here)](https://www.python.org/downloads/release/python-375/).
 If you already have Python 3.7 installed, you can proceed installing Pyplan following one of the alternatives described below.